mount_setattr(2) — Linux manual page

 MOUNT_ATTR__ATIME - changing access-time settings

-The access-time values listed below are an enumeration
+The access-time values listed below are an enumeration that

-flags such as MOUNT_ATTR_NOEXEC), they are nonetheless
+MOUNT_ATTR_NOEXEC), they are nonetheless passed in attr_set

-passed in attr_set and attr_clr for consistency with
+and attr_clr for consistency with fsmount(2), which

-fsmount(2), which introduced this behavior.
+introduced this behavior.

 Note that, since the access-time values are an enumeration

-rather than bit values, a caller wanting to transition to
+rather than bit values, a caller wanting to transition to a

-a different access-time setting cannot simply specify the
+different access-time setting cannot simply specify the

 access-time setting in attr_set, but must also include